gitesh-sharma/blog/_posts/2026-01-28-What-is-Sitemap?.md

 ---
 layout: post
-title: "Welcome to Sharmaji Blog"
+title: "What is Sitemap?
+What is this important?"
-description: A sitemap is a file where you provide information about the pages, videos, and other files on your site in organised
+description: A sitemap is a file where you provide information about the pages, videos, and other files on your site in organised..
 date: 2026-01-28
 author: Gitesh Sharma
 ---